iltommi/qdb-documentation/source/reference/qdbd.rst

     A boolean value representing whether or not the quasardb daemon should log to the syslog.

+.. describe:: local::network::server_sessions

+    An integer representing the number of server sessions the quasardb daemon can provide.

+.. describe:: local::network::partitions_count

+    An integer representing the number of partitions, or worker threads, quasardb can spawn to perform operations.
+The ideal number of partitions is close to the number of physical cores your server has.
+If set to 0, the daemon will choose the best compromise it can.

+.. describe:: local::network::idle_timeout

+    An integer representing the number of seconds after which an inactive session will be considered for termination.

 .. describe:: local::network::client_timeout

     An integer representing the number of seconds after which a client session will be considered for termination.

-.. describe:: local::network::idle_timeout

-    An integer representing the number of seconds after which an inactive session will be considered for termination.

 .. describe:: local::network::listen_on

     A string representing an address and port the web server should listen on.
 The string can be a host name or an IP address.
 Must have name or IP separated from port with a colon.

+.. describe:: local::chord::node_id

+    A string in the form hex-hex-hex-hex, where hex is an hexadecimal number lower than 2^64, representing the 256-bit ID to use.
+If left at the default of 0-0-0-0, the daemon will assign a random node ID at startup. **Contact a quasardb representative before changing this from the default value.**

+.. describe:: local::chord::no_stabilization

+    A read-only boolean value representing whether or not this node should stabilize upon startup.
+Even if set to true, stabilization will still occur.

-.. describe:: local::network::partitions_count
+.. describe:: local::chord::bootstrapping_peers

-    An integer representing the number of partitions, or worker threads, quasardb can spawn to perform operations.
-The ideal number of partitions is close to the number of physical cores your server has.
-If set to 0, the daemon will choose the best compromise it can.
+    An array of strings representing other nodes in the cluster which will bootstrap this node upon startup.
+The string can be a host name or an IP address.
+Must have name or IP separated from port with a colon.

-.. describe:: local::network::server_sessions
+.. describe:: global::depot::transient

-    An integer representing the number of server sessions the quasardb daemon can provide.
+    A boolean representing whether or not to persist data on the hard drive.
+If true, all data will be stored in memory.
+Entries cannot be interated in transient mode.
+For more information, see `transient-mode`.

+.. .. describe:: global::depot::history # TODO  Disables transactions and per-entry versions?

-.. describe:: local::user::daemon
+.. describe:: global::depot::sync

-    A boolean value representing whether or not the quasardb daemon should daemonize on launch.
+    A boolean representing whether or not the node should sync to the underlying filesystem for each write command.

-.. describe:: local::user::license_file
+.. describe:: global::depot::root

-    A string representing the relative or absolute path to the license file.
-Providing an empty string runs quasardb in evaluation mode.
+    A string representing the relative or absolute path to the directory where data will be stored.

+.. describe:: global::depot::replication_factor

+    An integer between 1 and 4 (inclusive) specifying the replication factor for the cluster.
+A higher value indicates more copies of data on each node.

+.. describe:: global::depot::max_bytes

+    An integer representing the maximum amount of disk usage for each node's database in bytes.
+Any write operations that would overflow the database will return a qdb_e_system error stating "disk full".

+    Due to excessive meta-data or uncompressed db entries, the actual database size may exceed this set value by up to 20%.

+    See :option:`--max-depot-size` for more details and examples to calculate the max_bytes value.

+.. describe:: global::depot::max_versions

+    An integer represending the maximum number of copies the cluster keeps for transaction history.
+If an entry has more versions than this value, the oldest version is garbage collected.

+.. describe:: global::depot::max_transaction_duration

+    An integer representing the maximum guaranteed duration of a transaction, in seconds.

+.. |global__depot__storage_warning_level| replace:: ``global::depot::storage_warning_level``
+.. _global__depot__storage_warning_level:
+.. describe:: global::depot::storage_warning_level

+    An integer between 50 and 100 (inclusive) specifying the percentage of disk usage at which a warning about depleting disk space will be emitted.
+    See also |global__depot__storage_warning_interval|_.

+.. |global__depot__storage_warning_interval| replace:: ``global::depot::storage_warning_interval``
+.. _global__depot__storage_warning_interval:
+.. describe:: global::depot::storage_warning_interval

+    An integer representing how often quasardb will emit a warning about depleting disk space, in seconds.
+    See also |global__depot__storage_warning_level|_.

+.. describe:: global::depot::meta_data_cache

+    An integer representing the maximum size for the metadata cache.
+The default value is 10 megabytes.
+Values below 4 megabytes are invalid and will be set to 4 megabytes.

+.. describe:: global::depot::data_cache

+    An integer representing the maximum size for the data cache.
+The default value is 100 megabytes.
+Values below 4 megabytes are invalid and will be set to 4 megabytes.

+.. describe:: global::limiter::max_in_entries_count

+    An integer representing the maximum number of entries that can be stored in memory.
+Once this value is reached, the quasardb daemon will evict entries from memory to ensure it stays below the entry limit.

+.. describe:: global::limiter::max_bytes

+    An integer representing the maximum amount of memory usage in bytes for each node's cache.
+Once this value is reached, the quasardb daemon will evict entries from memory to ensure it stays below the byte limit.